antoinedurr/ScratchXML/README.md

 ```

 ### Using/Importing
 The most typical approach is to process XML output by Scratch.
-To do this you'll need to:
 ```
 from scratchXML import Scratch
 ```

-If you are creating an XML file from the ground up, then you'll need to import the rest:
+If you are creating an XML file from the ground up, then you'll need to import all the elements:
 ```
 from scratchXML import Scratch, Construct, Slot, Shot
 ```